-With an Adobe InDesign server connected to it, Index Manager can index InDesign documents.
+With an Adobe InDesign server connected, Index Manager can index InDesign documents.

 How InDesign document indexing works